ZachBray/simple-binary-encoding-wiki/Java-OTF-User-Guide.md

 ### Decoding Primitive Fields

-Primitive fields are the most data element to be decoded.
+Primitive fields are the most common data element to be decoded.
 These are simple types such as integers, floating point numbers, or characters.
-Primitive field encodings can be a single value or a fixed size array of the same type.
-To receive primitive values override the following method.
+Primitive field encodings can be a single value or a fixed length array of the same type.
+To receive primitive values override the following method:

     public void onEncoding(final Token fieldToken,
                            final DirectBuffer buffer,